UA Parking & Transportation

 - Payroll deductions begin with the first pay period in September.
 Deductions occur over 18 pay periods for all employees purchasing a permit located on the Main Campus or Phoenix Biomedical Campus.
 Deductions occur over 4 pay periods for all employees purchasing Off-Campus permits, Semester/Annual bus passes, Shuttle Boarding Passes or Bike Enclosures.
 Citations placed on payroll deductions occur over 4 pay periods for all employees.

 - I enrolled in payroll deductions.
-Why are my deductions changing to post-tax deduction?
+Are my deductions pre-tax or post-tax deduction?

-- When will the change to post-tax dedctions go in effect?
+- When will the change to pre-tax deductions go in effect?

 - I am currently enrolled in payroll deductions.
 Can I pay remaining balance in full?

 - Yes, employees can pay for permits and transit passes outside of payroll deduction.
 Payments can be made in our office by credit or debit card, check, or cash; and by phone via credit or debit card, contact us at (520) 626-7275.

 Note: Electing to withdraw from payroll deductions will forfeit Automatic Renewal